-Ask Dr. Scofield: What Can Runners Do To Reduce The Risk Of Achilles Tendonopathy?
+Ask Dr. Scofield: What Can Runners Do To Reduce The Risk Of Achilles Tendinopathy?

 Over the past few decades, there has been a healthy increase of interest in recreational and competitive sports.
-Unfortunately, incidence of Achilles tendonopathy has risen with athletic enthusiasm.
-Achilles tendonopathy is caused by repeated tiny injuries to the Achilles tendon.
+Unfortunately, incidence of Achilles tendinopathy has risen with athletic enthusiasm.
+Achilles tendinopathy is caused by repeated tiny injuries to the Achilles tendon.
 The condition causes pain, swelling, stiffness and weakness of the Achilles tendon joining the heel bone to the calf muscles.

 Dr. Scofield advises runners to be very gradual when they introduce a change into their training program.
 “If you are planning to increase your mileage to prepare to run half a marathon, have a plan for a very gradual ramping up.
 A good rule of thumb is to increase mileage by no more than 10% per week,” he says.
 “Your body needs consistency to avoid injury.
 Studies show that running between four and six times a week makes you less prone to injury than running seven days a week, or running three days a week.
 Be consistent, and give your body a little rest as well.”